This version of Hawaiian Plate Lunch consists of Hawaiian bbq teriyaki grilled chicken, steamed rice and creamy macaroni salad. Yummy and Simple.

 I am so glad that spring is finally here after the crazy winter that we have had this year.
 It reminds me that Summer is right around the corner.
 And that means spending time with friends, outdoors and grilling.

 One of my summertime favorites is Hawaiian BBQ.
-A friend of mine ( Julie) and her Samoan/Hawiian husband E.T. have a BBQ every year and there is never a shortage of yummy Hawaiian fare.
-Pans are overflowing with grilled chicken, beef ribs and kalua pork, grilled vegetables, macaroni salad and potato salad and a hot steaming rice cooker full of rice.
+A friend of mine (Julie) and her Samoan/Hawiian husband E.T. have a BBQ every year and there is never a shortage of yummy Hawaiian fare.
+Pans are overflowing with grilled chicken, beef ribs and Kalua Pork (Hawaiian Pulled Pork), grilled vegetables, Macaroni Salad and Potato Salad and a hot steaming rice cooker full of rice.
 Someone always makes a big pot of Sapa Sui (Samoan Chop Suey) and Taro cooked in coconut milk.

 What is Hawaiian plate lunch?